Dominick Casola: Racing career

 In 2010, Casola made his debut in the NASCAR Camping World Truck Series, driving the No. 00 Chevrolet Silverado for Daisy Ramirez Motorsports at Talladega.
 Since he was a late entry for the race, he received zero points.
 This was his only start in any NASCAR series that year.
 He started 35th and finished 28th in the race.

 Casola did not race in any series in 2011, and believed that his career was over at that point.
 However, in August 2012, driver Roger Carter, owner of the Carter 2 Motorsports team in the ARCA Series, called Casola to drive for his team when the normal driver of his car (Larry Barford Jr.) parted ways with them and he needed a new driver.
 His first and only race for C2M that year came at the dirt race at Springfield, where he started and finished 26th in the No. 04 Dodge.
 He returned to the team in the No. 40 for a part-time schedule in 2013, splitting time in that car with Galen Hassler, Nick Tucker, Mark Meunier, Cody Lane, Korbin Forrister, Justin Lloyd, Joseph Hughs, and David Sear.
 Casola ran six races, which included both races at Pocono again as well as his other home track of New Jersey Motorsports Park.
-His best finish was a 16th at Chicago.
+His best finish was a sixteenth at Chicago.
 The other two races he ran were Road America and DuQuoin.
 On top of that, he returned to the Truck Series that year in their race at Pocono, driving the No. 28 for FDNY Racing.

 Although he has not made any stock-car starts since the 2013 season, Casola, as recently as 2018, continues to occasionally compete in local late model races, including at Wall Stadium, according to his Facebook page.